chanelym/understandingAPI-NodeJS/README.md

 ### Endpoints for recipes

-`GET /recipes (ALL)`
+`GET /recipes` (ALL)

- - Returns an array with all registered recipes.
+ - Returns an array with all registered recipes (this array have only on recipe as example)

    ```
    {